SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

     robustnes on the hard problems.
   - `GeneralBroyden()`: Generalization of Broyden's Quasi-Newton Method with Line Search and Automatic Jacobian Resetting.
 This is a fast method but unstable for most problems!
+  - `GeneralKlement()`: Generalization of Klement's Quasi-Newton Method with Line Search and Automatic Jacobian Resetting.
+This is a fast method but unstable for most problems!

 ### SimpleNonlinearSolve.jl